mathiasbno/three-starmap/readme.md

     // Default to smallest and largest apparent magnitude of stars in dataset
     starMin: 2.3,
     starMax: 13.9,
-    // Minimumbrightnes of star, filters avay all stars with
+    // Minimumbrightnes of star, filters away all stars with
     // apparent magnetude greater then value
     // Max 6.5 (all visible stars)
     starMinBrightnes: 6.5,